Become an advocacy Ambassador and speak for the land

 Communicating with our elected officials is the bedrock of our nation’s democracy.
 The job of our political leaders is to do the will of the people, and they can only do that when they hear from us.
-The goal of the Advocacy Ambassador Program is to increase the number of land trust staff, board members, supporters and landowners who have relationships with their political representatives so that they can deliver the message of the importance of conservation to more political leaders.
+The goal of the Ambassadors initiative is to increase the number of land trust staff, board members, supporters and landowners who have relationships with their political representatives so that they can deliver the message of the importance of conservation to more political leaders.

 As an ambassador, you will be fully trained and coached to cultivate relationships with your federal officials that will help advance polices that benefit both your conservation work and also the land trust community.
 Whether you have lots of experience or are trying this for the first time, the Alliance will support you with everything you need to succeed.
 Take the pledge and we’ll show you how.